The Stars Will Light the Way

 The Stars Will Light the Way is the fifteenth studio album by power metal band Galneryus.
 It was released on 25 September 2024 via Warner Music Japan.
 Despite being the band's fifteenth album, it is alternatively considered their thirteenth album, as their previous two releases, Union Gives Strength and Between Dread and Valor, are deemed "special albums".
-The album's release coincides with the 20th anniversary of their debut album The Flag of Punishment.
+The album's release coincides with the 20th anniversary of their debut album, The Flag of Punishment.
 The band released a video celebrating the anniversary, "THE RISING OF THE NEW LEGACY".
 A music video was made for the song "The Reason We Fight".
-The band promoted the album with a world tour across Europe, North America, and Asia.